-The findings of the 2022 Assessment Exercise are presented in this section under the headings of:
+The findings of the 2023 Assessment Exercise are presented in this section and will be done under the headings of:

-Performance Assessment System, and Performance Measurement Indicators.
+- the Performance Assessment System, and - the Performance Measurement Indicators.

-The performance levels achieved in the 2022 Assessment Exercise are compared to those of 2021.
+The performance levels achieved in the 2023 Assessment Exercise are compared to those of 2022.
 The necessary commentary will be made to contextualize the progress or otherwise made in each category.